Frequently Purchased Together

 Discovering fluorescence and phosphorescence

 We cracked the secret to making your favorite concoctions glow-in-the-dark!
 Glow Powder is a fine powder called zinc sulfide that glows an eerie green when the lights go off.
 Our team of creative teachers packed the included activity guide with a bunch of great ideas… from glowing alien blobs to glow-in-the-dark putty.
 When the lights go off, most people think that it’s time to go to bed.
-The after dark scientist knows that when it’s dark, everything comes alive with an eerie glow!
+The after-dark scientist knows that with our glow-in-the-dark powder, everything comes alive at night with an eerie glow!
 Try using our Glow Powder for your own activities and ideas.
 It’s perfect for a new twist on Halloween Jack-o-Lanterns and other glow-in-the-dark crafts.

 What does it teach?

 Learning about the science of Glow Powder requires an understanding of two important terms – fluorescence and phosphorescence.
 It’s also important to note that not all zinc sulfide glows, but luminous zinc sulfide does glow!